oscarbutler/restaurant/README.md

 ### Solved Bugs

 - There was a bug that I encountered which occured when I submitted the booking form.
-This showed an integrity error, in order to fix this I made the form require a login.
+This showed an integrity error since there needed an userid, in order to fix this I made the form require a login which needed an username.
+I made it so the username was in place for the userid, this then allowed me to fix the problem I was encountering.

 ## Deployment